lawlesst/lawlesst.github.com/content/notebook/baseball-wikidata-fame.md

 I've also uploaded a [csv file](https://gist.github.com/lawlesst/bdbd2142c2ab667eae1be3b7a789f5da#file-top_250_by_pages-csv) containing players that have 9 or more Wikipedia language pages, which means they are in the top 250 players (or) when ranked by number of language pages.

-### Digging deeper with career WAR
+### Digging deeper

 Now that we have a list of globally famous baseball players determined by the number of Wikipedia pages in various languages, we can dig a little deeper and try to understand if fame has anything to do with actual performance on the baseball field.

+## Wins Above Replacement - WAR
 Baseball Reference, calculates a metric called [Wins Above Replacement (WAR)](http://www.baseball-reference.com/about/war_explained.shtml).
 Describing WAR in detail is beyond the scope of this post but, briefly, WAR is a metric that attempts to capture how much a player is better than the average, or a replacement, player.
 If a player has a WAR of 2 for a season, that means his team won 2 more games than they would have if they would have used a replacement player instead.
 WAR attempts to cover all facets of the game, hitting, fielding, and base running.
 In recent years, WAR has begun to receive more attention from baseball media since it tries to capture the complete value of a player rather than a single aspect, like batting average.

 WAR can also be a valuable way to rank players over the course of a career.
 Baseball Reference [publishes a list](http://www.baseball-reference.com/leaders/WAR_bat_career.shtml) of the top 1,000 players of all time based on career WAR.
 Here again, Babe Ruth tops the list here too.
-But, does WAR, or performance on the field, relate at all to global fame"?
+But, does WAR, or performance on the field, relate at all to global fame?

 To investigate this question, I grabbed the [top 50 players](http://www.baseball-reference.com/leaders/WAR_bat_career.shtml) by career WAR from Baseball Reference.
 Since WAR is calculated differently for position players and pitchers, I've focused this exercise just on position players.